sheehan1230/sheehan1230.github.io/_pages/about.md

 **Xuehai He** is a Ph.D. in Computer Science at the University of California, Santa Cruz working with Xin Eric Wang.
 His research work mainly revolves around Multimodal Learning and Machine Learning.
 Previously, he was at UC San Diego working with Pengtao Xie.
 He began his research at the University of Electronic Science and Technology of China.

 # 📰 News
-- 🛠️ **2025.02**: Co-organized the CVPR 2025 Workshop -- Computer Vision in the Wild.
-Hosted our MMWorld benchmark there.
+- 🛠️ **2025.02**: Co-organize the CVPR 2025 Workshop -- Computer Vision in the Wild.
+Host our MMWorld benchmark there.
 - 🏆 **2025.02**: One paper accepted to CVPR 2025.
 - 🥇 **2025.01**: Two papers accepted to ICLR 2025.
 - 🥈 **2024.08**: One paper accepted to TMLR 2024.
-- 🧑‍💻 **2024.01**: Rejoined Microsoft as a research intern.
+- 🧑‍💻 **2024.01**: Rejoin Microsoft as a research intern.

 # 📝 Selected Publications
 * indicates equal contribution